fjpiedade/docker-projects/README.md

 # docker-projects

-Using docker knowledge create a projects to save title, description e year in mysql database and api in node to feed php website.
+Using docker knowledge create a projects to save title, description e year in mysql database and api in node to feed php website. after that using docker-compose to automatize the docker run.

 project tree on vscode